aritrikg/Employee-Management-Fullstack-App/README.md

 The Employee Management System is a dynamic full-stack application that integrates cutting-edge and classic technology.
 This project shows how new and old technologies may work together to produce a strong and efficient application for managing employee and department data by combining a modern React frontend with a vintage Spring Boot backend!

-**Additional Note:** It may take some time to fetch the data and process your requests, as Render's free tier has minimal resources (only 512MB RAM and 0.1 CPU).

 ## Key Technologies

 - **React (Frontend)**: A modern JavaScript library for building user interfaces, providing a responsive and interactive experience.